 To make this work, you must gain control of what your child cares about.
 Lock up the goodies.
 Shut down the internet and tv.
 Take the phone, the video game controllers, the cable box, or the IPad.
 If your kids are younger, and you have a room full of toys…then lock it up so you can control access.
 Do this every day, without discussion or negotiation, until the work is done.
 Control what you can, and don’t think about the rest (for now).

 This is leverage.
 It’s the same leverage that happens at every workplace every single day.
 You show up, you work, you contribute…and a few days later…you get the reward.

 If you want more energy, or you want to lose weight, you put in the effort.
 You start walking or exercising daily.
 In a short time, you start to get the reward.

 If your son wants to go to an Ivy League school, that’s great …perhaps.
 But it will require effort, more than IQ points.
 Lots of very bright kids fail to put in the real effort, and reality gives them feedback.
 With real effort academically, your child will be rewarded.

 These are only a few examples of how the reality formula works.
 I mention these only to make it clear: This is an essential starting point.
 You must be willing to create temporary disdain and misery for your unmotivated child.
 They will not be happy!
 They will not rejoice at these changes.
 They want it their way (i.e., “Give me more… I deserve it.”).

 So, to summarize.
-You have stopped nagging, talking, arguing and negotiating daily.
+You have stopped nagging, talking, arguing, and negotiating daily.
 Instead, you are requiring them to do their responsibilities, before they get what they want.
 Simple right?
-It really is simple, if you gain control over those goodies.
+It is simple if you gain control over those goodies.
 That’s the key.

 In the next two articles on motivation, we will go deeper into the changes in the home, as well as the coaching lessons you can eventually offer your child.
 Until then, control ONLY what you can.
 Just walk away from the rest.